 Although Mexican politicians advocate increased enforcement, most realize that they’ll always be several steps behind cyber criminals.
 They question how Mexico can ever realistically pursue – much less prosecute – cyber cartels based in foreign (and often uncooperative) jurisdictions.

 Even the nation’s leading cyber crime agencies – the Mexican Cyber Security Incident Response Team (CERT-MX) and the Federal Police’s Scientific Division – lack the “long-arm” of the law like the US, Russia and China.
-Mexican digital forensic experts lack the sophistication to outsmart world-class hackers.
-And most of the digital platforms used by public and private entities are imported from elsewhere, making them even more vulnerable to attack.
+Mexican digital forensic experts are not as prepared to outsmart world-class hackers.
+And most of the digital platforms used by public and private entities are imported from elsewhere, making them even more vulnerable to foreign-based attack.

-In sum, Mexican lawmakers – reluctant to spend treasure in a losing battle – argue that prevention is not only more cost-effective but also more realistic.
-They cite studies that blame human error for nearly two-thirds of data breaches – far outstripping all other causes combined.
+In sum, Mexican lawmakers are reluctant to spend much-needed treasure in a losing battle.
+Citing studies that blame human error for nearly two-thirds of data breaches (far outstripping all other causes combined), they argue that prevention is not only more cost-effective but more sensible.
 With better security procedures, stronger passwords and better online collaboration, say many experts, most cyber crime can be prevented.

 For this reason, the government has adopted a de facto “prevention first” policy, shifting most of the cyber security burden to the private sector.
-This approach is based on a simple premise: private organizations are better positioned and motivated to fight cyber crime than the government.
+This approach is based on a simple premise: private organizations are both better positioned and better motivated than the government to address cyber crime.

-In their view, the government’s role is to: (a) secure mission-critical public infrastructure; (b) establish credible laws and regulations; and (c) raise public awareness about cyber security.
+For this reason, the government’s role should be limited to: (a) securing mission-critical public infrastructure; (b) establishing credible laws and regulations; and (c) raising public awareness about cyber security.

 Companies forge ahead

-The leaders of the majority of large Mexico-based organizations have gotten the message.
+The leaders of most large Mexico-based organizations have gotten the message.
 Over 90% of large Mexican companies now rank cyber security as a top priority, above both robbery and corruption.
 Taken as a whole, Mexican enterprises invest more in cyber security than their counterparts in any other part of Latin America.